echarit/moveo.ai_assignment/moveoai_project/README.md

 **<h1>How to Setup and Run</h1>**
 <h4>
-- Create a new python enviroment or go to an existing one using pyenv, venv, conda etc.
+- Create a new python enviroment or go to an existing one using pyenv, venv, conda etc. <br>
-- run pip install -r requirements.txt to install the necessary python libraries
+- run pip install -r requirements.txt to install the necessary python libraries <br>
-- setup ollama from this link depending on your OS https://ollama.com/download/
+- setup ollama from this link depending on your OS https://ollama.com/download/ <br>
-- Download the 8 billion and 4 billion models to reproduce the results in the reports folder with 'ollama run qwen3:4b' and  'ollama run qwen3:8b'
+- Download the 8 billion and 4 billion models to reproduce the results in the reports folder with 'ollama run qwen3:4b' and  'ollama run qwen3:8b' <br>
-- Open a terminal and change directory to the source *.py files
+- Open a terminal and change directory to the source *.py files <br>
-- run python evaluate_rag.py or python3 evaluate_rag.py depending on your virtual enviroment
+- run python evaluate_rag.py or python3 evaluate_rag.py depending on your virtual enviroment <br>
 </h4>

 **<h1>Configuration file</h1>**